tencentmusic/supersonic/README.md

 ## How to Build

+SuperSonic can be deployed in two modes: standalone (intended for quick demo) and distributed (intended for production).

+### Build for Standalone Mode

-Pull the source code and run script "assembly/bin/build-standalone.sh" to build packages in the standalone mode.
+Pull the source code and run script "assembly/bin/build-standalone.sh" to build a single packages.

+### Build for Distributed Mode

+Pull the source code and run scripts "assembly/bin/build-chat.sh" and "assembly/bin/build-semantic.sh" separately to build packages.